 How can we help?

 Cancer and cancer treatments can impact the body, and cause a number of physical problems that physiotherapy can assist with.
-These include pain, fatigue, and musculoskeletal problems (including scarring and cording, loss of movement, weakness, nerve damage).
+These include pain, fatigue, and musculoskeletal problems (including scarring, radiation fibrosis, loss of movement, weakness, nerve damage).
 There are things that can be done to help these common side-effects.

 Physiotherapists are experts in movement and function.
 We use a range of different techniques including manual therapies, education, lifestyle advice and exercise prescription to support your recovery at any stage of your cancer journey.